To the reporter who interviewed me for an article today:

 - If your doctor doesn’t think your children are “at risk” they’ll never recommend testing.

-As an instructive analogy, think about what’s happening now with the corona virus that causes CoViD-19 — it does not care what color your skin is, or what your political beliefs are, or whether you live in a big city or a small town, or a magnificent mansion or a modest apartment — you just need to have been sufficiently exposed to become infected.
+As an instructive analogy, think about what’s happening now with the coronavirus that causes COVID-19 — it does not care what color your skin is, what your political beliefs are, whether you live in a big city, or a small town, a magnificent mansion, or a modest apartment — you just need to have been sufficiently exposed to become infected.

-While it is true that low-income families and people of color are typically disproportionally exposed to and more vulnerable to the impact of ALL environmental hazards in our society [an example: in the case of Lead exposure an extra burden is posed by the fact that packing up and leaving a Lead-contaminated house once your child has been poisoned is often an insurmountable financial barrier for low-income families], Lead-poisoning does not discriminate; it is an “equal-opportunity toxicant” — exposure risk is solely correlated to the AGE of dwellings and other structures, and thus whether any interior and/or exterior surfaces were painted or finished with Leaded coatings!
+While it is true that low-income families and people of color are typically disproportionally exposed to and more vulnerable to the impact of ALL environmental hazards in our society (an example: in the case of Lead exposure an extra burden is posed by the fact that packing up and leaving a Lead-contaminated house once your child has been poisoned is often an insurmountable financial barrier for low-income families), Lead-poisoning does not discriminate.
+Lead is an “equal-opportunity toxicant” — exposure risk is solely correlated to the AGE of dwellings and other structures, and thus whether any interior and/or exterior surfaces were painted or finished with Leaded coatings!